-Disclaimer: All data are subject to revision without notice; locations of mooring sites are not yet finalized; exact depths of sensors will be determined at the time of deployment.
+Disclaimer: All data are subject to revision without notice; exact locations of mooring sites are not yet finalized; exact depths of sensors will be determined at the time of deployment.

 Location and Sampling

 Glider sampling area (approximate):

 - Within/between the triangular mooring configuration with sides ~40 km long.

 Description of Infrastructure

 - One Global Profiler Mooring with two wire-following profilers

 - Two Flanking Moorings with fixed sensors and acoustic communications to gliders.

 - Three Open-Ocean Gliders with extended endurance and acoustic communications that fly within and between the mooring array